ppy/osu-wiki/wiki/Gameplay/Game_modifier/Classic/en.md

 *Score multiplier depends on other factors such as mod combinations or mod settings:

-- The multiplier is reduced to 0.96x if the `Apply classic notelock` setting is disabled.
+- Decreases from 0.985x to 0.96x if the `Apply classic notelock` setting is disabled.

 <!-- TODO settings -->